 This standard is the middle of the road.

 This is a higher standard of proof, which:

-The clear and convincing standard is also applicable to punitive damages in personal injury cases.
-Punitive damages meant to punish the defendant for their conduct rather than compensate the plaintiff for their injuries.
+The clear and convincing standard also applies to punitive damages in personal injury cases.
+Punitive damages are meant to punish the defendant for their conduct rather than compensate the plaintiff for their injuries.
 The clear and convincing evidence standard is used to determine whether punitive damages should be awarded.

 You’re probably familiar with this standard from reading novels or watching TV.
 This is the standard that is applied in criminal cases to determine the defendant’s guilt.

 The prosecution has the burden to prove that the defendant is guilty beyond all reasonable doubt.
 In other words, it must convince the jury that there is no other rational explanation from the evidence presented at trial.
 The jury has to be virtually certain that the defendant committed the crime to render a guilty verdict.